 A True Story

-In order to help her move forward I gave her a power a customized writing assignment – What are the benefits of holding onto resentments?
-Here is what she wrote.
+To help her move forward, gave her a powerfully customized writing assignment – What are the benefits of holding onto resentments?

-4 reasons for holding onto old resentments
+4 reasons she kept holding onto old resentments

-The second reason, I thought if I stop holding onto those resentments against someone else they would be getting away with whatever they had done to against me too easily.
+The second reason, I thought if I stop holding onto those resentments against someone else they would be getting away with whatever they had done to against me too quickly.
 I felt I had to keep their feet to the fire to make them pay for the wrongs they did to me.
 The problem with what I was doing was that I was the only one suffering.
-The truth was that the person I was holding the resentments against was not affected by my holding on at all but I still was.
+The truth was that the person I was holding the resentments against was not affected by my holding on at all, but I still was.
 I became angry that they supposedly got away with something that was wrong, hurtful and damaging to me.

-The third reason I held onto resentments was that I wanted the person to understand all the weight I had carried for all those years since the “wrong”.
+The third reason I held onto resentments was that I wanted the person to understand all the weight I had carried for all those years since the “wrong.”
 By not letting go caused me to become vindictive, bitter and angry both at myself and other people.
-So holding onto the weight of the hurt and negative energy of being wronged would not allow me to be free and happy with myself.
+So holding onto the weight of the hurt and negative energy of being wrong would not allow me to be free and happy with myself.

 3 Tips on How to Let Go of Resentments